 Following any initial regulatory approval of any drugs we may develop, we will also be subject to continuing regulatory review, including the review of adverse experiences and clinical results that are reported after our drug candidates are made commercially available.
 This would include results from any post-marketing tests or vigilance required as a condition of approval.
 The manufacturer and manufacturing facilities we use to make any of our drug candidates will also be subject to periodic review and inspection by the FDA.
 The discovery of any previously unknown problems with the drug, manufacturer or facility may result in restrictions on the drug or manufacturer or facility, including withdrawal of the drug from the market.
 If we are required to withdraw all or more of our drugs from the market, we may be unable to continue revenue-generating operations.
-Reliance on third-party manufacturers entails risks to which we would not be subject if we manufactured drugs ourselves, including reliance on the third-party manufacturer for regulatory compliance.
+Reliance on third-party manufacturer for regulatory compliance.
 Our drug promotion and advertising is also subject to regulatory requirements and continuing FDA review.